satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 controls whether to reset the camera in a render view when showing a representation in a previously empty view.

-Previously, ParaView always reset the camera in the view.
+Previously, Visocyte always reset the camera in the view.
 The default setting value keeps it this way, but it is now possible to disable that behavior to preserve the camera view.

 ## Annotations automatically initialized when categorical coloring is enabled

-ParaView will now attempt to automatically initialize colors and annotations when the **Interpret Values as Categories** setting is enabled for a color map.
+Visocyte will now attempt to automatically initialize colors and annotations when the **Interpret Values as Categories** setting is enabled for a color map.
 It will determine the categories from the currently selected source in the **Pipeline Browser**.
-If unsuccessful, ParaView will report an error.
+If unsuccessful, Visocyte will report an error.

 ## Connection server timeout